Ronni Ancona

-Veronica Jane Ancona is a British actor, comedian, impressionist, and writer.
-She co-wrote and starred in The Big Impression which was, for four years, one of BBC One's top-rated comedy programmes, winning a BAFTA in 2003.
-Ancona also starred in the first series of the ITV series The Sketch Show.
-Ancona has appeared in the Last Tango in Halifax since its creation in 2012.
+Veronica Jane Ancona (born 4 July 1968) is a British actress, comedian, impressionist, and writer.
+She co-wrote and starred in The Big Impression, which was, for four years, one of BBC One's top-rated comedy programmes, winning a BAFTA in 2003.
+She also starred in the first series of the ITV series The Sketch Show, and has appeared in Last Tango in Halifax since its creation in 2012.
 She is a co-director, alongside Sally Phillips and Nick Hamson, of the production company Captain Dolly.
+In 2026, she played the role of Bea Pollard in the BBC soap opera, EastEnders.

 Early life

-Ancona was born in Louth, Lincolnshire, but moved to Scotland when she was a few days old and was brought up in Troon.
+Ancona was born in Louth, Lincolnshire, but moved to Scotland when she was a few days old and was raised in Troon.
 She is of Italian Jewish descent.
-Her father was a commander in the Royal Navy and her mother was an artist who painted the sets at the Gaiety Theatre in Ayr and the Theatre Royal in Glasgow.
-Ancona is the youngest of three children, with two older brothers, one of whom, Simon, continued their father's tradition of serving in the Navy, retiring in 2017 as a rear admiral.
+Her father Derek Ancona was a commander in the Royal Navy and her mother Jane (née Dodworth) was an artist who painted the sets at the Gaiety Theatre in Ayr and the Theatre Royal in Glasgow.
+Ancona is the youngest of three children with two older brothers, one of whom retired as a Royal Navy rear admiral.
 In the BBC television programme Comedy Map of Britain she returned to her old school, Marr College in Troon, and talked about her earliest comedy performing experience as part of an improvisation group called Pots People.

-She attended the University of Kent at Canterbury to study film and then did a degree in theatre and TV design at Saint Martin's School of Art.
-At the age of 19, while she was studying at St Martin's College, the BBC's Blue Peter reported on a play about Brecht at the Riverside Studios in which she was involved as a designer and performer: her appearance was later covered on the BBC show Before They Were Famous.
-Ancona then attended the Institute of Education, University College London and qualified as a teacher in art, design & technology, and drama.
-Whilst working as a teacher, Ancona started a comedy career on the live circuit.
+She attended the University of Kent at Canterbury to study film and then changed to do a degree in theatre and TV design at Saint Martin's School of Art.
+At the age of 19, while she was studying at St Martin's College, the BBC's Blue Peter reported on a play about Brecht at the Riverside Studios in which she was involved as a designer and performer.
+Her appearance was later covered on the BBC show Before They Were Famous.
+She then attended the Institute of Education, University College London and qualified as a teacher in design and technology.
+While working as a teacher, she started a comedy career on the live circuit.
 She won the Time Out Hackney Empire New Act of the Year in 1993.